timlaing/modbus_local_gateway/README.md

-# Modbus Local Gateway component
+# Modbus Local Gateway component with Prefix

 This is a Home Assistant integration to support modbus devices running behind a Modbus TCP gateway.